gregorbj/Archive-VisionEval/api/model_system_design.md

   - An inventory of housing units by type by district is a land use input; and,
   - Carsharing inputs are specified by district.

   In rural areas, Bzones can be used to distinguish small cities from unincorporated areas.

   Bzones may correspond to actual geographic areas or may be simulated.
-For example, a submodel of the GreenSTEP model estimates the likely distribution of Census Tract densities for a metropolitan area given an overall population density for the metropolitan area.
-This submodel will be converted in the model system so that it creates a set of simulated Bzones having densities that represent the likely distribution of Census Tract densities.

-- **Czones**
-Czones are optional subdivisions of Bzones that describe more detailed land use characteristics such as whether an area is typified by residential development, commercial development, or mixed-use development.
-These characteristics may be described using a classification system such as the *development type* system, used by the GreenSTEP and RSPM models, or the *place type* system used by the RPAT model.
-A Czone may be any size, up to and including the Bzone that it is located within.
-As with Bzones, Czones may correspond to actual geographic areas such as the traffic analysis zones defined for an urban travel demand model.
-Perhaps more commonly, Czones will be synthesized based on scenario inputs and attributes of the Azones and Bzones they are situated within.
+Bzone simulation greatly reduces model data requirements while still enabling the modeling of land-use-related policies and the effects of land use on various aspects of travel behavior.
+In VE-RPAT models, Bzones are simulated as *place types* which characterize the intensity and nature of development.
+In VE-State models, Bzones are synthesized to represent characteristics likely to be found in an actual set of Bzones within each Azone.

 - **Mareas**
-Mareas are associated with urbanized portions of metropolitan areas.
+Mareas are collections of Azones associated with an urbanized area either because a portion of the urbanized area is located in the Azone or because a substantial proportion of the workers residing in the Azone work at jobs located in the urbanized area.
+Metropolitan models typically only have one assigned Marea whereas state models may have several.
+The model system requires that each Azone may be associated with only one Marea.
+It is also required that all Azones be associated with an Marea.
+A special Marea named '**None**' is used to apply to Azones that are not associated with any urbanized area.
 Mareas are used to specify and model urbanized area transportation characteristics such as overall transportation supply (transit, highways) and congestion.
-A Marea does not exist in a strict hierarchical relationship with Azones and Bzones because the Marea boundary is likely to change over time as the urbanized area population grows.
-While a Marea will be associated with one or more Azones and Bzones, its boundary may be located inside or outside the boundaries of the Azones and Bzones it is associated with.
-Czones may be used to represent the geographic extent of the Marea and land use characteristics of portions of it.
-Changes in the urbanized area boundary are modeled as changes in Czone designations.
+They are also used to specify large scale land-use-related characteristics and policies in models that use Bzone synthesis.

 Geographical relationships for a model are described in the "geography.csv" file contained in the "defs" directory.
 This file tabulates the names of each geographic unit (except for Region) and the relationships between them.
 Each row shows a unique relationship.
 Where a unit of geography is not explictly defined (i.e. it will be simulated), "NA" values are placed in the table.
 Appendix B shows examples of the "geography.csv" file where only Azones are specified and where Azones and Bzones are specified.
 It should be noted that there are no naming conventions for individual zones.
 The user is free to choose what conventions they will use.